-On or about May 2, 2009, in the Western District of Wisconsin, the defendant, Richard E. Crayton, knowingly and intentionally distributed a mixture or substance containing heroin, a Schedule I controlled substance, which resulted in the death of N.H. from the use of the substance.
+On or about January 6, 2012, in the Western District of Wisconsin, the defendant, Gary C. Mays, knowingly and intentionally distributed a mixture or substance containing heroin, a Schedule I controlled substance, which resulted in serious bodily injury to F.K. from use of the substance.